-We generally steer clear of hyperbole here at Hama Hama and avoid saying that things (the oysters, our farm, ourselves, etc) are "the best."
-We like to live in a world where there's plenty of love (and praise) to go around, and prefer to let oysters and clams speak for themselves.
-But this recipe is so good, and so easy, that we can't help but call it "literally the easiest and most delicious dinner in the world."
+We generally steer clear of hyperbole here at Hama Hama and avoid saying any one thing in particular is "the best."
+We like to live in a world where there's plenty of love (and praise) to go around, and prefer to let things like oysters and clams speak for themselves.
+But this recipe is so good, and so easy, that we can't help but call it literally the easiest and most delicious dinner in the world.
 Yep.
 It's that good.

 And like any good recipe, this one has its secrets.
 First, par-boil the oysters before you bread them (this is anathema to some, but trust us!).
 Second, let the oysters sit for at least 20 minutes after breading and before frying.

 We like to keep things super simple, so we don't mess around with egg washes or multiple dunks into fancy flours.
-And don't worry about over-cooking the oysters.
+And don't fret about over-frying the oysters... the crispier they get, the better.
 Recipes (and the people who write them) often warn that overcooking oysters will make them "rubbery."
-This makes no sense to us, and we've cooked (and overcooked, and undercooked) a LOT of oysters.
-Overcooked oysters (especially oysters in the shell) can definitely get dry and burned, but in our experience, only undercooked oysters are rubbery.
-A perfectly (and fully) cooked oyster is firm, delicious, and truly toothsome.
+But in our expeirence (and we've cooked, overcooked, and undercooked a LOT of oysters) it's hard to cook an oyster into a rubbery texture.
+Overcooked oysters (especially oysters in the shell) can definitely get dry and burned, and overboiling an oyster can cause them to puff up, break apart, and lose too much flavor... but in our experience, undercooked oysters are the rubbery ones.
+A perfectly (and fully) cooked oyster is firm, delicious, and toothsome.

 Below is a photo to help you eyeball the difference between a raw and cooked oyster.
 On top the oysters are raw and at bottom they're boiled.
 Same oysters, different states.
 Notice that the boiled oysters are opaque and firm (and a bit smaller) and their mantles (edges) are nicely curled.
 Nothing rubbery about them.

 The recipe that follows requires a finely ground flour-and-cornmeal style breading.
+(Scroll down the page for our own gluten free breading mix.)
 If you're a panko person, you'll need to add a step to the procedure... either use an egg wash or mix in bunch of flour and finely ground cornmeal to the panko itself to make it stick.
 We have a favorite seafood breading that we use (see below), but any one will work.
 You can also make one on your own, using either pancake batter that you've spiced up with herbs and other spicy things, or a flour / corn meal / herb mixture that you make from scratch.
 Rice flour is super delicious on its own or mixed in with wheat and corn flour.
 If you have any breading recipes you particularly enjoy, let us know!

 Serves however many you want it to serve.
 Maybe plan for 6 oysters per person for a main dish, but, you know: the world's your oyster.
 Go for it.